Home / Eyebrow Transplant / Is An Eyebrow Transplant Surgery Right For You?

 NB: This type of hair restoration is similar to a traditional hair transplant for the head.

-See More About: Cost Of FUE Hair Transplant In Los Angeles
+Also, you can Read: Cost Of FUE Hair Transplant In Los Angeles

 When you plan a consultation at our clinic, Dr. John Kahen will be the one to speak with you about your goals.
-The hair transplant specialist will show you images of eyebrow restoration before and after.
+The hair loss specialist will show you images of eyebrow restoration before and after.
 You can also bring in whatever visual aids you like for us to consider.

 Everything about your eyebrows—where they go, how symmetrical, and how full they are—is customized to your face and taste.
 Dr. John Kahen will draw a surgical marker outline of your ideal eyebrow shape before the procedure to ensure you get the look you want.